-Jack Masterman has a broad litigation practice with a focus on commercial disputes, real estate litigation and employment matters.
+Jack Masterman has a broad litigation practice with a focus on commercial disputes, construction litigation, real property disputes, and employment matters.

-Jack received his Juris Doctorate from the University of New Brunswick in 2014.
-Before studying law, Jack obtained his M.A. from Wilfrid Laurier University, focusing on Victorian Literature.
+Jack received his Juris Doctorate from the University of New Brunswick in 2014, where he received numerous awards for academic achievement.
+Before studying law, Jack obtained his M.A. from Wilfrid Laurier University.
 He also taught kindergarten students at an academy in South Korea and planted trees in Northern Ontario and Alberta for four summers.
 In his spare time he enjoys sports, literature and travelling.

 Professional achievements & leadership